 Offer a helping hand – If you know someone’s going through an exceptionally busy time at work, offering to take a little workload off their shoulders will do more magic than you may imagine.
 It doesn’t have to be a big task, but just something that will save them a few minutes will relieve them from the overwhelming stress.
 Even if they still have a million things to do, it’s still an uplifting experience and lets them know that others are thinking of them.

-A culture that encourages kindness can be adopted everywhere, at any time; the Random Acts of Kindness Day is just a reminder of that.
+A culture that encourages kindness can be adopted everywhere, at any time.
 So, why not give it a try?
 A small gesture of kindness can make an immense difference to someone’s day, any time of the year.